vitran96/evershop-docs/docs/development/knowledge-base/pages.md

 :::

 :::warning
 A page folder can contain both middlewares and React components.
-To help EverShop to identify the React Component and middleware, you must name the React component with the first letter in uppercase.
-For example, `General.js` is a React component while `general.js` is a middleware.
+To help EverShop to identify the React Component and middleware, you must name the React component with the first letter in uppercase and the file extension is `jsx`.
+For example, `General.jsx` is a React component while `general.js` is a middleware.
 :::

 ### Shared React components